.flowconfig [options]

 nor@noflow

-- Parse this file with Flow syntax disallowed and do not typecheck it. - @flow - Parse this file with Flow syntax allowed and typecheck it.
+- Parse this file with Flow syntax disallowed and do not typecheck it. @flow

-- @noflow - Parse this file with Flow syntax allowed and do not typecheck it.
+- Parse this file with Flow syntax allowed and do not typecheck it.
 This is meant as an escape hatch to suppress Flow in a file without having to delete all the Flow-specific syntax.

 The default value of max_header_tokens